 Bita Nehoray, MS, CGC

 Bita Nehoray, MS, CGC, is a licensed board-certified genetic counselor specializing in cancer genetics.
 She received her Master’s degree in Human Genetics and Genetic Counseling from Stanford University.
 Ms. Nehoray joined the City of Hope Division of Clinical Cancer Genomics in 2012, where she provides cancer genetics services for patients and families suspected to have a hereditary predisposition to cancer, with a focus in Li-Fraumeni syndrome.
-She is fluent in Spanish and Farsi, and is committed to advancing the provision of cancer genetics services to medically underserved and culturally diverse populations.
+She is fluent in Spanish and Farsi and is committed to advancing the provision of cancer genetics services to medically underserved and culturally diverse populations.
 Other clinical responsibilities include providing pro-bono cancer genetic counseling services to underserved Latino families through an outreach program established by the Division of Clinical Cancer Genomics and supported through government and foundations grants and compassionate funding.
 Current research projects include understanding cancer risk, penetrance, prevalence, and clinical outcomes for individuals with TP53 mutations as part of the LiFT Up study, evaluating the spectrum of germline variants in Israeli breast cancer patients, and assessing Community-based provider experiences with polygenic risk scores in genetic cancer risk assessment.
-Her past research included assessing the influence of pre-consultative interventions in the uptake of genetic counseling services in Latinas.
-She also serves on the Genetic Counseling Advisory Committee for the Li-Fraumeni Syndrome Association.
-She is an active member of the National Society of Genetic Counselors, Southern California genetic counselors, and the American Society of Human Genetics.
+She serves on the Genetic Counseling Advisory Committee for the Li-Fraumeni Syndrome Association.
+She is an active member of the National Society of Genetic Counselors, Southern California Genetic Counselors, and the American Society of Human Genetics.